 50$ flat fee, per original article.

 Pregnant Chicken (side note: bahahaha!) is targeted towards pregnancy and new parenthood.
 They want advice, information and tips with the occasional dash of humor.
+They are looking for pregnancy/newborn ONLY, toddler or school age pieces will be rejected.
 No min or max word count.
 They don’t want previously published from anywhere other than your own personal blog.
 Submissions go to an email account.

 14. Mothers Always Write (MAW)